V-Cyberpunk/Aloys-Launcher/README.md

 For getting the cdn files, you can use my https://github.com/V-Cyberpunk/Linux-Server-Toolscripts/blob/main/mk_cdn.sh script. eu, us, arctium are the same, but good to have all sources maybe.

+## Companiontool
+The Companiontool administrates CDN links, portal link ans certs for Retail, Classic and Classic-Era

 ## Compiling and usage

 Compiling and options are the same like in the original project.